esl/MongooseIM/doc/modules/mod_inbox.md

 ### Module Description

-`Inbox` is an experimental feature implemented as a few seperate modules.
+`Inbox` is an experimental feature implemented as a few separate modules.
-To use it, enable mod_inbox in the config file.
+To use it, enable mod\_inbox in the config file.

 ### Options